Here is how you can write off bad debts in QuickBooks Desktop

 - Having implemented the previous step, now, from the detail type dropdown, choose bad debts.

-- Conclude the step by selecting save and close options.
+- Conclude the step by selecting the save and close options.

 - To create a bad debt item, initially, you need to move to the settings tab and then choose products and services.